dulankacharidu/DuLu-ui/README.md

 First install the latest version of Dulu-ui on the server where v2-ui is installed, and then use the following command to migrate.
 All inbound account data of the local v2-ui will be migrated to Dulu-ui, and the panel settings and username and password will be migrated.
 Will not migrate`

-> After the migration is successful, please `close v2-ui` and `restart Dulu-ui`, otherwise the inbound of v2-ui will cause a `port conflict` with the inbound of Dulu-ui`
+> After the migration is successful, please `close v2-ui` and `restart DuLu-ui`, otherwise the inbound of v2-ui will cause a `port conflict` with the inbound of DuLu-ui`

 ```
-Dulu-ui v2-ui
+DuLu-ui v2-ui
 ```

 ## issue close